The benefits to using a foam roller are more than physical. If used as an intuitive tool, you can discover yourself in a new way!

 Experiment on your roller.
 Go intuitively where you have never gone before!
 Take the time and the energy to really understand your body to develop intuition that is already there.
 Become your body’s best friend as you allow yourself to trust your intuition and to let it take over.
 Learn to meet your body in a new way!

-You can buy a very inexpensive white roller that is cheaper, and softer to start like a traditional, open cell, white roller.
+You can buy a very inexpensive white roller that is the cheapest and softer to start like a traditional, open cell, white roller.
 This one is very reasonably priced.
 The less expensive ones may compress sooner, especially if you are a frequent user, but this roller really is a great place to start.

 After you get used to the